 In the first instance, the court noted that there was uncertainty as to whether the element of dishonesty was applicable to a claim of cheating, or if by definition, the act itself denoted dishonest intent, regardless of objective or subjective jury opinion; all of which, left the court unable to determine if s.42 had in fact been breached; and so, instead concluded that such claims would be best remedied in a civil court, thus the claim was dismissed, while the court held that:

 “What precisely is condemned as cheating by section 42 of the 2005 Act and what must be proved to make out the offence is not, in my view, clear and it would be unwise if it is unnecessary, as it is, for me to attempt to determine what that might be.”

-Whereupon the appellant pursued his claim in the Court of Appeal, who conversely held by a majority that the Ghosh test had no place in a cheating scenario, and was thus inapplicable to s.42 of the 2005 Act, although it was held by Lady Justice Arden that:
+Whereupon the appellant pursued his claim in the Court of Appeal, who held by a majority that the Ghosh test had no place in a cheating scenario, and was therefore inapplicable to s.42 of the 2005 Act; although it was held by Lady Justice Arden that:

 “[A] person may be liable to a criminal penalty for cheating if he deliberately interferes with the process of a game so that the game is then played to his or another’s advantage in a way which was never intended by the participants.”

 And so, when presented to the Supreme Court, the appellant continued his line of argument, while the court attempted to establish if dishonesty as defined by Ghosh, was to become an integral part of cheating under the 2005 Act; and if so, whether the appellant was guilty and thereby liable for sentencing.